SHARE THIS ARTICLE

 The cosmetic industry is booming.
-New products are introduced nearly every day, offering people new and exciting ways to rejuvenate and enhance their looks.
+New products are introduced nearly every day, offering people new and exciting ways to rejuvenate and enhance their looks, including lip filler.
 Concurrently, counterfeiters have emerged, seeking to exploit this flourishing market by illicitly distributing counterfeit and unverified products, deceptively presenting them as genuine and authentic.

 Therefore, today we will explain how to recognize authentic filler products, the most prominent signs of fake products, and the dangers of not using genuine dermal fillers.
 Read on.

 What Makes the Filler Authentic

 All filler products are classified as class 1 medical devices.
 This means they must be approved and registered, following a rigorous process set up by the FDA.

 The FDA requires the product to be fully tested and backed by enough scientific evidence to allow it into the market.
 This is done to ensure that the filler product is safe to use and effective in what it’s supposed to do.